guija/c4java/README.md

 ## TODO

-- container view: external system that uses this system
+- Add (also custom) technologies to container
 - Documentation
   - Examples
   - how to integrate (maven etc.)